 - Fees for study materials and exams for professional certifications

-You must complete the formal application and receive approval in order to receive funding.
-Applications are due on the last Friday of each month during the semester (excluding May) and they will be adjudicated at the mid-monthly meetings of the HEES Awards Committee, which meets September-November and January-April.
-The Committee cannot approve funding of any activities that have taken place before the date of the meeting.
-Submit all application materials to firstname.lastname@example.org.
+You must complete the application form and receive approval in order to receive funding.
+Applications are due on the last Friday of each month during the semester (excluding May) and they are reviewed at the mid-monthly meetings of the HEES Awards Committee, September-November and January-April.
+During the summer, the HEES Award Committee will meet as needed to consider applications exclusively for students participating in the Honors Summer Research Program.

-All applications must include a 1-2 page persuasive statement to support your funding request describing the activity and explaining how it fits in with your academic and professional goals.
-Explain why you need the funding to support the activity and why the Honors Program should fund it.
-Also, tell us how you will share what you learned from this opportunity with the Honors Program and/or the broader Clarkson community (e.g. public presentation, class presentation, workshop), in addition to providing a report and photo.
+All applications must include a 1-2 page persuasive statement to support the funding request describing the activity and explaining how it fits in with academic and professional goals.
+You should also explain why you need the funding to support the activity and why the Honors Program should fund it.

 3. Endorsement and/or Letter of Recommendation